Our north woods campus welcomes visitors year round.

-Whether you’re guided by our admission staff or exploring campus on your own, you’ll experience BSU’s natural beauty and stimulating academic atmosphere.
+Whether you’re guided by our admissions staff or exploring campus on your own, you’ll experience BSU’s natural beauty and stimulating academic atmosphere.
 You can take a Virtual Tour of the campus, right from where you’re sitting.

 With goalposts that overlook the lake, Chet Anderson Stadium is one of only four football stadiums in the country located adjacent to a body of water.
 After a Homecoming win, the football team celebrates the victory by plunging into the lake and singing the BSU fight song.